-As a fleet manager, you’ve probably considered using a fleet fuel card to better monitor and lower spending, especially when fuel is your largest expense.
-But with so many fuel cards on the market, it’s hard to know which one is the best for your fleet.
+As a business owner, you’re probably considering using a fleet fuel card to monitor and lower spending, especially when fuel is your largest expense.
+But with hundreds of fuel cards on the market, it’s hard to know which one is the best for your fleet.

-This article will cover everything you need to know about fuel cards, from the benefits to the major considerations that you face when deciding which to go with.
-By the end of this article, you will be able to confidently search for the best fuel card for your fleet.
+This article covers everything you need to know about fuel cards, from the benefits to the major considerations that you face when deciding which fuel card to go with.

 How Does A Fuel Card Work?

 A fuel card is basically a charge card that allows vehicles to pay for fuel and some maintenance expenses.
 Some cards have to be used within a certain network of fueling stations, while others can be used across different gas stations.

 Although fuel cards look and function similarly to credit cards, they are very different.
 For one thing, fuel cards are mostly limited to fuel and vehicle-related purchases, whereas a credit card can be used for practically any purchase.

 Fuel cards also differ from credit cards in that a fuel card can capture more information about a purchase than a credit card is able to.
 Because of this information-capture, fuel cards are considered to be more secure than a credit card, permitting lower processing fees.